Zingle/ios-sdk/README.md

                 ZNGMessage *newMessage = [newService newMessage];
                 [newMessage addRecipient:contact];
-                newMessage.body = @"Welcome to Zingle - you have successfully set up, and messaged from a New Service";
+                newMessage.body = @"Dear {FIRST_NAME}, welcome to Zingle - you have successfully set up, and messaged from a New Service.";
                 [newMessage send];
             }
         }